naher94/interchange/upload.md

 Included in the template are also 2 release forms that need to be signed for us to present your work.

+Deadline for the poster Submission is Sunday **Feb 19th at 11:59pm**.
+Poster dimensions must be 24in x 36in

 Upload your .pdf poster to this [poster dropbox](https://goo.gl/forms/BfeWI7ycZC48Fr3x1).

 You must be logged in with your `andrew` google account to upload